Simplify how you manage event bookings while boosting sales and enhancing communications among staff and clients.

 When reviewing event registration tools, pay close attention to the following:

 Online event design tools have become more and more popular over the last decade, and they have also become more sophisticated and feature-packed so that they more resemble graphic design software applications in both their user interface and the professional designs you can create with them.
-However, because many event layout solutions integrate with their own attendee management and check-in tools, they fall squarely under the event management software category.
+However, because many event layout solutions integrate with their own attendee management and check-in tools, they fall squarely under event management and planning.
+In fact, many of the best event management software solutions now have an integrated design and diagramming component.

 Common features for event floor plan apps include element libraries (tables, chairs, furniture, etc.); customized room boundaries; reusable layout templates; automatic alignment of items; auto-generated layouts; and 2D and 3D representation.